 The hipsters are coming.
-Not satisfied with replacing your morning latte with a single-origin filter, hipsters are behind the antitrust movement making a bold play to reinvent the way countries enforce the laws that stop businesses from misusing their market power to kill competition.
+Not satisfied with replacing your morning latte with a single-origin filter, hipsters are behind the movement to reinvent how countries enforce laws to stop businesses from misusing their market power.

 One of the hipsters is Tim Wu, a professor at Columbia Law School.
 Wu has form as a policy innovator.
 Dubbed the “father of net neutrality” — he coined the term and has been an effective proponent of the policy — Wu’s latest (appropriately small) book, The Curse of Bigness: Antitrust in the New Gilded Age, is a treatise on the failures of America’s antitrust laws.
 He argues that regulators and courts have interpreted these laws so narrowly they have rendered them virtually ineffectual.